John Smith's Cup Preview, Tips, Runners & Trends

 Article Contributor Information

 We are blessed with an excellent team of specialists and experts at OLBG.
-Contributing to creating and maintaining this John Smiths Cup Preview are at hand, Andy and Darren.
+Contributing to creating and maintaining this John Smith's Cup Preview blog are at hand, Andy and Darren.
 They both work on the Horse racing tips team team looking after the tipsters and managing the tips settlement, whilst also creating and managing all of the horse racing event previews for Flat Racing.

 Darren Brett